nzjp1/prisoners_loop_strategy_python/README.md

-# prisoners loop strategy python
+# Prisoners loop strategy in python
 An implentation of the prisoners loop strategy in python.

 Following Veritasium's fantastic video, this is a python interpretation of the prisoner's loop streategy.